dsouzaalfred/dsouzaalfred.github.io/_posts/2020-08-27-jsx-what-is-that.md

 export default Conditions;
 ```
-In the above example we are checking what [hour](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/getHours) it is and displaying a message accordingly using a [ternary operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Conditional_Operator).
+In the above example we are checking what [hour](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/getHours) it is and displaying a message accordingly, using a [ternary operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Conditional_Operator).

 ## Attributes
 We can also specify tag attributes.